NEONScience/NEON-Data-Skills/_posts/SPATIALDATA/2014-11-03-Working-With-Rasters-in-R-Python-GIS.md

 * xmin = 254570
 * ymin = 4107302

-to define the extent.
 The resolution of this dataset is `1 meter` and we will be working in UTM (meters).
+Let's define the rasters extent.

     #create a raster from the matrix